jasonbrackman/GrouseMountainData/README.md

 around their necks so they are always readily available and this isn't as awkward sounding as it might seem.
 In four weeks of casually asking, there was a pattern that slowly emerged.
 Each person's number ended with the last three digits always being zeroes.
 A majority numbers like 5000 or 15000, 6000, or 16000, etc.   So I began scraping all the numbers based on these endings.
-This netted around 7000 of the approximate 11000 accounts.
+This netted around 7000~9000 of the approximate 11000 accounts.

+The rest of the accounts were simply testing every number starting from '0' and moving up to '250000', stopping only because accounts stopped being hit.
+The reason why I started at such a low number was because of the five accunts that Google did appear to spider, one was one of these low numbers.

 # The dataset
 The dataset is saved out into two JSON files.
 One contains the successful hits, while the other contains the